renderforest/renderforest-sdk-node/docs/project-data-api/PROJECT_DATA_API.md

   .catch(console.error)
 ```

-- You can update the following list of properties: `currentScreenId, duration, generator, muteMusic, themeVariableName,
+- You can update the following list of properties: `currentScreenId, duration, generator, muteSfx, themeVariableName,
   themeVariableValue, projectColors, simple, sounds, screens, voiceSoundId`.
 - Any top-level properties (writable) can be updated separately (except `themeVariableName` & `themeVariableValue`), as
   well as all of them at the same time.